-New form of tourism in Armenia: wilderness, adrenalin – and developing local businesses
+New form of tourism in Armenia: wilderness and adrenalin

 A group of Armenian guides undertook to develop ecotourism in the very south of the country – now they are expecting an inflow of tourists starting next year.